duganchen/codesearch/README.md

 an external source code browser instead.

 See *codesearch/site_extensions_github.py* for an example.
-It produces search results that link to GitHub.
+It produces search results that link to the corresponding lines on GitHub.

 ### Starting the Search Page